elisehoi/Taskeeper/README.md

+# 🚨 Early University Project — 2022-2023

+**Note:** This project was completed in 2022-2023 at the beginning of my Bachelor's studies in Computer Science.
+It represents an early stage of my development as a software engineer and was created before I had formal training in many software-engineering principles and practices.

+The repository is kept public as part of my development history and reflects the technologies and concepts I was working with at that stage of my studies.

-# Taskeeper - Information systems development university project (2022)
+# Taskeeper - Information systems development university project (2022-2023)

 Taskeeper is a full-stack task management web application that lets users organize personal to-do items, group work into projects, and collaborate with teammates.
 It is built with an **Angular 15** frontend and a **Node.js / Express** backend written in TypeScript, backed by a **PostgreSQL** database.